Krzysztof-Cieslak/RemoveObj/README.md

 # How to use

 0. Install .Net Core 2.1
-1. `dotnet tool install -g fsharpsay`
+1. `dotnet tool install -g removeobj`
 2. `removeobj`

 ## How to contribute